-Comment that triggers action Recommended action for super-user Notify practice home address.
-Clinical details such as condition, specific medication or history that are linked to a personally identifiable patient should be edited. d.
-Comment raises an issue of a serious nature eg, safety, violence, suicide, serious complaint and the patient is identifiable PHO should use their serious complaints procedure According to protocol e.
+Со mment that triggers action Recommended action for super-user Notify practice a.
+Swearing or offensive comment Hate speech is to be edited 19 .
+Use square brackets [] to indicate text has been removed or altered No Swear words do not generally require editing b.
+Comment identifies a practice, practitioner, reception staff or another patient Do not edit these unless requested.
+Where comment are edited, the practice leader or manager should be made aware of the original comment Yes Replace identifiable names with generic terms, eg, [nurse] [doctor] [A&M clinic] C. Comment identifies patient, eg, name, phone number, home address.
+Replace specific details that identify the patient or their clinical condition using [generic terms].
+Clinical details such as condition, specific medication or history that are linked to a No personally identifiable patient should be edited d.
+Comment raises an issue of a serious nature, eg, safety, violence, suicide or serious complaint, and the patient is identifiable PHO should use its serious complaints procedure According to protocol e.
 Comment identifies some other action.
-This might require something to be fixed, eg broken hand rail in the clinic or an medication error.
-PHO should email the practice to alert them Yes
+This might require something to be fixed, eg, broken handrail in the clinic or a medication error PHO should email the practice to alert it Yes